coderefinery/git-intro/_episodes/06-branches.md

 * 2d79e7e adding ingredients and instructions
 ```

+- We have three commits (we use the first two characters of the commits) and only
+  one development line (branch) and this branch is called `master`.
 - Commits are states characterized by a 40-character hash (checksum).
 - `git graph` print abbreviations of these checksums.
 - **Branches are pointers that point to a commit.**